-Much like Carmen would take her daughters away from their home to escape the violence, even for just a few hours, the IBF will do the same for children of domestic violence through a referral partnership with domestic violence shelters and behavioral health centers.
-Among many experiences, children will be treated to events, museums, trips and camps with local athletic teams so that they can experience the happiness to which all children are entitled.
+Much like Carmen would take her daughters away from their home to escape the violence, even for just a few hours, the IBF is doing the same for children of domestic violence through a referral partnership with domestic violence shelters and behavioral health centers.
+Among many experiences, children are treated to events, museums, trips and camps with local athletic teams so that they can experience the happiness to which all children are entitled.

 Additionally, the IBF will provide educational scholarships to high school-aged survivors of domestic violence and daycare grants for the younger children.